ModernWarfareChess/MWChess/rule/MWChessRule_EN.md

   - ***Suppression Rule***: A ***pawn*** may ***only*** be captured by an enemy piece when it is ***suppressed***, meaning there are at least two enemy pieces within the eight adjacent squares surrounding the ***pawn***.

-  #### Symbolism:
-  ***Pawns*** represent frontline combat units in modern warfare, offering high mobility and strong area control.
-Compared to traditional chess, MWChess ***pawns*** are more powerful and serve as the backbone of a faction’s strategic execution.
-The suppression rule reflects the survivability of mainline troops when not under concentrated fire.

   #### Example:

   In the figure below, the white ***pawn*** on ***f2*** is on its initial square, so it may advance one or two squares along allowed files, reaching any highlighted square (e.g., ***d2*** or ***h2***).
 The ***pawn*** can capture the black ***pawn*** on ***f3***, which is suppressed by the white ***pawns*** on ***e4*** and ***f2***, but cannot capture the black ***pawn*** on ***g3*** as it is not suppressed.
 Although the black ***pawn*** on ***d4*** is suppressed by white ***pawns*** on ***c4*** and ***e4***, the white ***pawn*** on ***f2*** cannot capture it because ***pawns*** cannot capture when making a two-square initial advance.